 Tips for preventing summer 'brain drain'

-Get those brains ready for the classroom with some ideas that aren't nearly as tedious as your kids might expect.
+Keep your kids from slipping academically this summer with some ideas that aren't nearly as tedious as they might expect.

 No more pencils!
 No more books!